Americans throw away more than 416,000 cell phones every single day — that’s nearly 152 million each year!

 Again, utilize that great camera in your old smartphone as an inexpensive home security camera.
 If you have more than one old phone, you can set up multiple cameras for maximum coverage.
 It’s a little bit of a DIY project, but it’s a great way to repurpose your old phone.

-To start, you’ll need to download and set up a home security camera app, like Alfred (available for iOS and Android).
+To start, you’ll need to download and set up a home security camera app.
 Next, position your phone’s camera in a location that you would like to monitor, like a front door or window and ensure it’s close to an outlet.
 Finally, you will want to mount the phone — with a tripod or a suction mount — and plug it in.

 Wifi-connected baby monitors can be pricey and analog monitors aren’t connected to the internet.
 Enter the old smartphone baby monitor.
 By repurposing your old phone as a baby monitor, you can keep an eye on your little one from anywhere safely and securely from your newer smartphone.

-To pull off this cool hack, you’ll need to download a baby monitor app to both smartphones (Cloud Baby Monitor for iOS or Dormi for Android) and ensure both are connected to your WiFi.
+To pull off this cool hack, you’ll need to download a baby monitor app to both smartphones and ensure both are connected to your WiFi.
 Position the older phone near the crib just like you would with a regular baby monitor and ensure it remains plugged in at all times.
 Double-check the app’s security features as well to ensure the streams are accessible only by you.

 Universal TV remote